 Q - Can people participate whilst in fancy dress?

 A - Most costumes are fine, and the harness, helmet, etc. can be fitted over them.
 However, we reserve the right to not allow someone in fancy dress if we think the costume will compromise the safety of the participant.
-Please bring your costume on the day, but also bring normal clothes.
+Please bring your costume on the day, but also bring a change of clothes.

 If possible, please email email@example.com in advance to let us know the type of costume you will be wearing so we can check with 8point2 for its suitability.